Overview

 In the past, you had to use a third-party SSH client such as PuTTY to run shell commands.
 However, Windows 10 offers a native shell client you can use to access your DreamHost web server.
 This is enabled by default, so you do not need to download any other software.

-How to use the SSH client
+How do I use the SSH client?

 You can run the SSH client either from Command Prompt or PowerShell.